Sandra Fluke: Career

-Fluke co-founded the New York Statewide Coalition for Fair Access to Family Court, whose advocacy led to legislation granting access to civil orders of protection for victims of intimate partner violence, including teenage and LGBTQ victims.According to the website of Georgetown University, Fluke also participated in the Manhattan Borough President's Taskforce on Domestic Violence and "many other New York City and New York State coalitions that successfully fought for policy improvements effecting victims of domestic violence".
+Fluke co-founded the New York Statewide Coalition for Fair Access to Family Court, whose advocacy led to legislation granting access to civil orders of protection for victims of intimate partner violence, including teenage and LGBTQ victims.
+According to the website of Georgetown University, Fluke also participated in the Manhattan Borough President's Taskforce on Domestic Violence and "many other New York City and New York State coalitions that successfully fought for policy improvements affecting victims of domestic violence".
 While in New York City, she worked for Sanctuary for Families, which aids victims of domestic violence and human trafficking.

 According to The Washington Post, Fluke was interested in contraceptive coverage when starting out at Georgetown University Law Center, researching the college's student health plans before enrolling to find that birth control was not included.
 "I decided I was absolutely not willing to compromise the quality of my education in exchange for my health care," she said.
 Fluke spent the following three years trying to persuade the administration of the Jesuit college to change its policy regarding student contraceptive coverage.
 She said she had intended to use her testimony before Congress to talk about the effects of the lack of birth control coverage on students at Georgetown.

 In 2011, Fluke was a recipient of the Women Lawyers of Los Angeles' Fran Kandel Public Interest Grant from Georgetown University Law Center, which supported her production of a video on how to take out a restraining order.
 She also "represented numerous victims of domestic violence and human trafficking," according to Georgetown University.
 She also served as president of the Georgetown Law Students for Reproductive Justice student organization.
 Marianne Schnall writes in What Will It Take to Make A Woman President? that Fluke "has been recognised for her extensive pro bono representation of victims of domestic violence and human trafficking and for her human-rights advocacy efforts in Kenya."

 Fluke received her Juris Doctor degree, cum laude, from Georgetown Law in 2012.
 She passed the California bar exam in July 2012 and was admitted to practice in the state on December 11, 2012.